turingschool/career-development-curriculum/module_four/negotiations.md

 	* "I'm brand-new in the industry, here's what the market rate is, but I'd like you to evaluate what my skills and background are worth."

 #### Navigating the Conversation
-Once you've asked for more context and you're given an offer, think about these next steps:
+Once you've asked for more context and you're given an offer, take these next steps:

 * **Take at least 24 hours:** When you receive an offer, do not accept on the spot.
 You don't even have to negotiate on the spot.
 Say, *"Thank you so much for this opportunity!
 I need to take some time to review the offer (you can say with your partner, mentor, etc. if you don't feel comfortable leaving it open ended).
 Could you send me the offer in writing so I can review it?"*
   * You want to sound excited and interested, but you're also biding your time, so you can you consider any other offers and think this through